-TREB (Treble): Slide this lever up or down to increase or decrease treble.
+AUDIO: To adjust bass and treble, press and release AUDIO repeatedly until BAS or TRE appears on the display.
+Then press and hold the up or the down arrow to increase or to decrease.
 If a station is weak or noisy, you may want to decrease the treble.